pxc/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

     $ git push ssh://yourserver.com/~you/proj.git master

-As with git-fetch, git-push will complain if this does not result in a fast forward; see the following section for details on handling this case.
+As with `git-fetch`, `git-push` will complain if this does not result in a fast forward; see the following section for details on handling this case.

 Note that the target of a "push" is normally a bare repository.
 You can also push to a repository that has a checked-out working tree, but